jonaw2005/jonaw2005.github.io/README.md

 At the moment this page is empty, as I am working on it with very limited time due to studying for my **Bachelor of Engineering**.

 Stay tuned for updates as I continue to work on exciting new ideas!

+ToDo:
+- add webhook so the website updates with each new commit ("/update" route in flask)
+- pack the API into a docker container (https://dev.to/codemaker2015/build-and-deploy-flask-rest-api-on-docker-25mf)
+- make the API query SQL server instead of local sqlite file
+- edit the website to work on mobile devices